bpisano/Quadtree/README.md

 ## Conception

-This Quadtree package is base on 3 fondamental protocols:
+This Quadtree package is based on 3 fondamental protocols:

 - `QuadtreePoint`: A protocol that represent a point in a 2D space.
 - `QuadtreeElement`: A protocol that represent an element that can be inserted in the Quadtree.